getify/You-Dont-Know-JS/types & grammar/ch2.md

 The range then is `Math.pow(-2,31)` (`-2147483648`, about -2.1 billion) up to `Math.pow(2,31)-1` (`2147483647`, about +2.1 billion).

 To force a number value in `a` to a 32-bit signed integer value, use `a | 0`.
-This works because the `|` bitwise operator only works for 32-bit values (meaning it discards any other bits), and "or'ing" with zero is otherwise a no-op.
+This works because the `|` bitwise operator only works for 32-bit integer values (meaning it discards any other bits), and "or'ing" with zero is otherwise a no-op.

 ## Special Values